peidongzhao/SPE-201351-MS/README.md

 Abstract: To be uploaded

 ## Conflicts of Interest Statement
-### The contributors of this repository declare no competing interests exist.
-### This repository is for educational purposed only.
-### For additional information request, please contact
+The contributors of this repository declare no competing interests.
+This repository is for educational purposed only.
+For additional information request, please contact
   * Yu (Reservoir+Production+Completion, liangyu@utexas.edu) for Dataset and ML regression
   * Peidong (Geomechanics+Drilling+Completion, peidongzhao@utexas.edu) for Trend Model and ML regression
   * Rencheng (Reservoir+Production, rencheng_dong@utexas.edu) for Geostatistical Model and Trend Model